neuro-inc/neuro-flow/examples/demo-jobs/README.md

 # Example of interactive jobs config

-1. Make sure that the `neuro-flow` package is installed: `pip install -U neuro-flow`.
+1. Make sure that the `apolo-flow` package is installed: `pip install -U apolo-flow`.

 2. Change current dir to this or any nested folder: